peteroupc/peteroupc.github.io/random.md

 4. the random number generation method will remain _stable_ for as long as the relevant feature is still in use by the application, and
 5. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.

-As used here, a random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
+As used here, a random number generation method is _stable_ if it uses a deterministic algorithm, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
 For example&mdash;
 - [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable,
 - the C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified), and
 - .NET's [`System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx) is not stable (because its generation behavior may change in the future).